3.4 Units

 - Anarchived (only from the detailed view) – then they become Unpublished

-These statuses help admins manage the lifecycle of each unit — from initial creation and publishing to archiving or deletion — ensuring transparent control over what is displayed to end users and maintaining the integrity of platform records.
+These statuses enable admins to manage the lifecycle of each unit — from initial creation and publication to archiving or deletion — ensuring transparent control over what is displayed to end users and maintaining the integrity of platform records.

 3.4.2 Create a New Unit